msravan/tailRecursion-in-scala/README.md

 Such type of calls are called tail calls.

 This is to provide an example that any recursion in scala can be turned into a tail recursion.
 There are two programs on how to caluculate the factorial if a number, first prigram shows how to calluclate factorial using recursion.
-Second program shows the tail recursion version of how to calluculate the factorial.
+Second program shows the tail recursion version of how to calculate the factorial.

+I observed a time difference of 10 to 18 milliseconds.
+Tail recursion is faster.